mvit777/BikeDistributor/README.md

 Mainly a dream 'coz I don't know shit of AI beyond simple linear-regression.

 This bot should be a console-test project and imitate the shopping behavior of 3-4 stereotypized customer behaviors.
 Ex:
-  - low budget: favours special offers and discount over any choice
+  - **low budget**: favours special offers and discount over any choice
-  - fashion victim: always buy newest or more expensive products
+  - **fashion victim**: always buy newest or more expensive products
-  - customisation maniac: if he can't choose every single detail of the product he/she does not buy
+  - **customisation maniac**: if he can't choose every single detail of the product he/she does not buy
-  - reseller: always places bulk orders
+  - **reseller**: always places bulk orders
   - etc etc ...
  Customer behaviors are composed by freely mixable collections of personality traits that act as indicators of a given Customer Behavior Model, so that you can derive/create also new behaviorus.